 Morning coffee has gradually become a slow savouring ritual for me.
 I am aware of my coffee urge as soon as I exit dreamworld – as soon as daily consciousness kicks in – it’s the only thing that will coax me out of my cosy brushed cotton cosy-bed-nest – it’s coffee time!
 I didn’t used to be so keen on coffee but now it’s a joy and I admit to being ever so slightly addicted; (since I gave up sugar) but that’s a Mindfulness blog for another day– me and my addictions…

 I am so aware of the feeling of wanting, of looking forward to – of this moment not being complete – without my coffee (and that’s just one of many examples that I’ve spotted in my life)– it’s dukkha in action, (one aspect of dukkha in Buddhism is a feeling like unsatisfactoriness, like something lacking in this moment – somehow every other moment in the past or future holds some kind of perfection that is never quite right here, right now – and we are slaves to that thought – it’s not even a thought.. for me it’s a kind of elusive and continual feeling of poverty-in-the-moment, or perennial lack – but so subtle and difficult to catch – now is just not good enough!).
 Once spotted it’s a revelation.
-We once did a practice at Samye Ling in Level 1 Mindfulness called Recognising Preference where we are guided to notice the subliminal preferences and expectations we have versus the reality of this moment – we are asked to notice the gap – the joke of course that went with that was ‘mind the gap’.
+We once did a practice at Samye Ling in at one of our Mindfulness Courses called Recognising Preference where we are guided to notice the subliminal preferences and expectations we have versus the reality of this moment – we are asked to notice the gap – the joke of course that went with that was ‘mind the gap’.
 It’s elusive, I didn’t get it, it took some years…to ‘mind’ that gap, I really rmember being frustrated during the first attempt at that exercise and completely not getting it!
 Perseverence and daily practice makes such a difference, and sometimes using different practices have helped me to get through a resistance – for me – noticing resistance means I am getting near something juicy!
 Once dukkha (in the sense of unsatisfactoriness) has been spotted, I can fill it with presence, with acceptance, with an attitude of yes to this moment.

 So this morning I sense the neediness and stay with it – I become aware of my grasping mind getting my body to cooperate and make itself a coffee!
 I’m not sure what drives this unconscious urge, and I ponder: is it my mind that craves it? or my body in some physiological way? – but anyway I observe– approaching the coffee pot, lids off, scooping the ground coffee into the pot, sensing the aroma, filling with the boiled (and cooled a bit) water, watching the grounds and bubbles float, then on goes the lid, pausing for the brew, approaching the table, choosing the cup of the day (awareness of preference – today my preference is a tiny hand thrown earthenware mug I bought from a charity shop which I decided had rustic charm) the sound as the cup touches the table, manoevre my body into a position on a chair and then… the final plunge, and the pleasure in that.
 (My grandson Rubin when he’s here loves to do this for me) (I miss him during this lockdown, every plunge reminds me of him).